mmomtchev/mmomtchev/README.md

 # Latest Updates

- * Jan 8: There has been a few more rounds of DDoS attacks on my Star Citizen site by hosts carrying old Macos IDs - what may appear to be a real botnet is actually composed of a very small number of ASNs - and they are located mostly at hosting providers - one of them is Hetzner where velivole.fr used to be hosted - before they made it clear that they were spying on the traffic - I have joined the IP sorted IPs in `DDoS_IPs_2024_01.txt`.
+ * Jan 8: There has been a few more rounds of DDoS attacks on my Star Citizen site by hosts carrying old Macos IDs - what may appear to be a real botnet is actually composed of a very small number of ASNs - and they are located mostly at hosting providers - I have joined the IP sorted IPs in `DDoS_IPs_2024_01.txt`.
+Among the  companies involved one can site Hetzner - where velivole.fr used to be hosted, before they made it clear that they were spying on the traffic, Microsoft - who took part in the penisgate in the Node.js project, Apple - a newcomer, Huawei - a newcomer, Google - by now the list is too long, Bytedance - who took part in the previous DoSing, and many other brave companies who decided to go where no company has been before.

  * Jan 7: The backmarket.fr support told me that they were unable to replace my Macbook and offered me a model with less RAM, which I refused.
 I got simultaneous DDoS attack on my Star Citizen site from a few dozen hosts with MacOS IDs with this message.